bernatferragut/MESSAGE-PROJECT/README.md

 ## CONCEPT TO REALIZATION GRANT 2019-2020

-> These are just first rough ideas answering the main grant questions .
-Create a GITHUB REPO for this Project
+> These are just first rough ideas answering the main grant questions

 .
 Art Presentation:
 1. 2D High Resolution Printing
 2. Web generative Art + Web VR